joerick/pyinstrument/docs/guide.md

 Minimal application setup allowing request profiling.

-Middleware ovverides the response to return profiling report as HTML document.
+The middleware overrides the response to return a profiling report in HTML format.

 ```python
 from asyncio import sleep